void

 Superarbitrated

 After his second release from prison there is an interesting parallel to Švejk.
 On 15 November 1907 a military commission in Brno declared Nemrava insane and he was super-arbitrated (dismissed from the armed forces).
-Defence secretary in Cisleithanien, Georgi, had the following answer when he was asked about the case in Reichsrat: he was released from duty because he was "psychopathic, twisted and suffered from weird perceptions".
+Defence secretary in Cisleithania, Georgi, had the following answer when he was asked about the case in Reichsrat: he was released from duty because he was "psychopathic, twisted and suffered from weird perceptions".

 During the spring of 1914 Nemrava again appears in newspaper columns, now as a "trader from Kroměříž".
 On this occasion he had refused to swear the oath to a civilian court in Olomouc!